Buzzur Doc Entertainment

 What you need

 Buzzur works with off-the-shelf USB controllers.
-You don't have to build anything — the easiest path is a set of PlayStation 2 Buzz! controllers, which show up used for very little.
+You don't have to build anything.
+The easiest path is a set of PlayStation 2 Buzz! controllers, which show up used for very little.

 The easy way: PlayStation Buzz! controllers